loberti1/pala_time/README.md

 find code to create/replicate turn generator for a drugstore

 # web_scrapper_books
 app created to obtain data from bookstore, get books with rating >= 4

+# web_scraper_supermarkets
+app created to obtain mean price for a list of general goods and select the cheapest supermarket